RailsConf 2018: Day One

 Other Notable Talks

-I attended a couple of talks on specific technologies and their uses (GraphQL and Webpack), and I’ll link up those slides when they become available.
+I also attended a couple of talks on specific technologies and their uses (GraphQL and webpack).
 Overall, it was a great first day at RailsConf 2018.
 I am looking forward to two more days!